wikiZ/RedGuard/README.md

 ## Edge Node

-RedGuard 22.08.03 updated the edge host online settings - custom intranet host interaction domain name, and the edge host uses the domain front CDN node interaction.
-The asymmetry of the information exchanged between the two hosts is achieved, making it more difficult to trace the source and make it difficult to check.
+RedGuard 22.08.03 updated the edge host conection settings - custom intranet host interaction domain name, and the edge host uses the domain front CDN node interaction.
+This makes the information asymmetry between the two hosts, making it more difficult to trace the source and make it difficult to troubleshoot.

 ![image.png](https://github.com/wikiZ/RedGuardImage/raw/main/66b9e60fb8303b3c6b457cc8134a436.png)